alwaysai/object_detector_and_classifier/README.md

-# Multiple Object Detector Sample App
+# Object Detection & Classifier Sample App
 This app enables two alwaysAI models to be used simultaneously: one to detect facial objects, and a second to classify the detected faces in terms of age ranges.

 ## Requirements